wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 * [the sad state of debug performance in c++](https://vittorioromeo.info/index/blog/debug_performance_cpp.html)

-Personally I would just like to see less `std::` and less metaprogramming in the code I work in, but since I work in reallity it is kind of hard to avoid so I think work being done on making these kind of things cheaper is very welcome!
+Personally I would just like to see less `std::` and less meta-programming in the code I work in, but since I work in reality it is kind of hard to avoid so I think work being done on making these kind of things cheaper is very welcome!

 It might also be worth noting that I quickly tested out some "auto-vectorization" pragmas and that kind of stuff as well and at a first glance it didn't change the generated code one bit.
 I might have done something wrong or just missed something, I don't think so but I have been proven wrong before :D

 > Also, during me writing this post gcc was updated in my ubuntu dist and I saw that some of the perf-issues noticed in here had been fixed.
-We'll see if it is noticeable enought to warent me writing more on the topic!
+We'll see if it is noticeable enough to warrant me writing more on the topic!

 Last words.
-Was this interresting?
+Was this interesting?
 Where did I mess up?
 Want to see more like this?
 Hit me up on twitter and tell me!
 (As long as you are fairly nice!)
-If something interresting pops out I might do a followup :)
+If something interesting pops out I might do a followup :)

 ## Apendix